ConStruM: A Structure-Guided LLM Framework for Context-Aware Schema Matching: Tree-Based Context Module

 Under a fixed prompt budget, we must therefore decide \emph{how much} context to include.
 Too little context can omit necessary scope cues; too much context wastes budget and buries the relevant evidence.
 Our key intuition is that useful context is inherently \emph{multi-resolution}: broad scope can be summarized coarsely, while local neighborhoods can be described more precisely, keeping the amount of information at each level comparable.

 We realize this idea with a \emph{context tree}, a hierarchical index over the schema.
-Related structures are also used in tree-based retrieval-augmented generation (RAG) approaches (e.g., RAPTOR~\cite{sarthi2024raptor}).
-Leaves correspond to individual \emph{columns}.
-Internal nodes store natural-language summaries at increasing granularity: lower nodes summarize smaller spans of columns, while higher nodes summarize larger spans.
-At query time, ConStruM retrieves a \emph{column-to-root lineage} of summaries, giving the LLM a coarse-to-fine view of relevant context under a fixed prompt budget (Figure~\ref{fig:context-tree-overview}).
-This lineage is the backbone of the compact \emph{context pack} that we feed to the downstream matching decision (Section~\ref{sec:pipeline}; detailed in Section~\ref{sec:tree} below).
+Related structures are also used in tree-based retrieval-augmented generation (RAG) approaches such as RAPTOR~\cite{sarthi2024raptor}.
+Each \emph{column} is treated as a leaf in this tree.
+Internal nodes summarize progressively broader groups of columns formed by merging lower-level ones.
+During tree construction, ConStruM can also annotate optional \emph{local relation snippets} when useful structural relations are present.
+At query time, given a query column, ConStruM follows the path from that column leaf up to the root, collecting summaries along the way, and retrieves relevant local relation snippets when they are available.
+This \emph{column-to-root lineage}, together with optional local relation snippets, gives the LLM a coarse-to-fine view of relevant context under a fixed prompt budget (Figure~\ref{fig:context-tree-overview}).
+This lineage-plus-relation evidence is the backbone of the compact \emph{context pack} that we feed to the downstream matching decision (Section~\ref{sec:pipeline}; detailed in Section~\ref{sec:tree} below).